Clear House Accountants

 A full payment submission (FPS)

 FPS is made before or on the time when an employee gets paid.
-It includes all the details regarding employees, their pay and deduction.
+It includes all the details regarding employees, their pay and deductions.
 Employers are expected to submit an FPS before or on making payment to their employees.

 However, if the employer has more information to send after April 5th, they can send it through the FPS by April 19th.
 After that, they can submit the information on EYU (Earlier Year Update).
 New employers get 30 days to submit their first FPS.